-In terms of section 125 (2) (e) of the MFMA, the municipality is required to disclosure particulars of non-compliance with the MFMA.
-This disclosure requirement did not form part of the audit of the financial statements.
+In terms of section 125 (2) (e) of the MFMA, the municipality is required to disclosure particulars of noncompliance with the MFMA.
+This disclosure requirement did not form part of the audit of the financial statements and as such an opinion had not been expressed on the matter.